Patrick Manson: Discovery

 Out of this arose the mosquito-malaria theory, which suggested that the agent that causes malaria was also spread by a mosquito.
 In the British Medical Journal in 1894 he published 'On the Nature and Significance of The Crescentic and Flagellated bodies in Malarial Blood'.
 In this article he states, "the mosquito, having been shown to be the agent by which the filaria is removed from the human blood vessels, this or similar suctorial agent must be the agent which removes from the human blood vessels those forms of the malaria organism which are destined to continue the existence of this organism outside the body."
 He then proposes, "the hypothesis I have ventured to formulate seems so well grounded that I for one, did circumstances permit, would approach its experimental demonstration with confidence.
 The necessary experiments cannot for obvious reasons be carried out in England, but I would commend my hypothesis to the attention of medical men in India and elsewhere, where malarial patients and suctorial insects abound."
 Sir Ronald Ross approached Manson in London and went on to prove this theory.
 The subsequent correspondence between Ross and Manson is documented as one of the most legendary collaborations in the history of medicine.

-Manson's theory was finally proved by Ross in 1898 who described the full life cycle of the malarial parasite (of birds) inside the female mosquito.
+Manson's theory was finally confirmed by Ross in 1898 who described the full life cycle of the malarial parasite (of birds) inside the female mosquito.
 Ross won the Nobel Prize for Physiology or Medicine in 1902 for this discovery.
 Both Manson and Laveran were also nominated for the Nobel prize.
 During his acceptance speech, Ross controversially did not acknowledge Manson as his primary mentor.
 The subsequent fall out between these two great men is well documented in the book The Beast in the Mosquito: The Correspondence of Ronald Ross and Patrick Manson.